-Passionate about operating their services in an environmentally responsible way, Practice Plus Group are committed to supporting the NHS in its ambition to become the world’s first Net Zero health service.
+Passionate about operating its services in an environmentally responsible way, Practice Plus Group are committed to supporting the NHS in its ambition to become the world’s first Net Zero health service.

 They recognise the important role they play in reducing the supply chain emissions associated with the NHS.
-In addition to their own company-wide initiatives to reduce their operational carbon footprint, we found ways to reduce the emissions generated from the travel involved in their essential business activities.
+In addition to their own company-wide initiatives to reduce their operational carbon footprint, we're helping by finding ways to reduce the emissions generated from the travel involved in their essential business activities.

 First legacy forest planted in Haiti

 We support our customers in reducing their carbon footprint, we helped them to align their travel policies and procedures with their company CSR goals.

 Within three months we launched the Agiito Travel Carbon compensate proposition as a way for both the company and individual employees to be incentivised to reduce their carbon footprint.